guydoesit79/mvgen/README.md

 ## What is this

 MVGen (Music Video Generator) dynamically generates music videos by putting together video chunks in a predefined, systematic manner.
-The resulting music video consistes of a many different scenes which are being alternated at a specific tempo, where the timing of the change is synced with the audio beat.
+The resulting music video consists of different scenes which are being alternated at a specific tempo, where the timing of the change is synced to the audio beat.

 ## Installation